by-jp/www.byjp.me/content/notes/twitter/251746620356562946/index.md

 - imported
 - from-twitter
 ---
-Angel tube station's thought for the day: "Don't grow up, it's a TRAP\!"
+Angel tube station's thought for the day: "Don't grow up, it's a TRAP!"